novex-ai/parallel-parrot/README.md

 Notice that multiple output rows are created for each input, based on what the LLM returns.
 All input columns/keys are retained, to permit integration (joining) with other code.

-If more than one continuation/response is requested per prompt (e.g. `n` > 1 for OpenAI), then these are also seamlessly combined in the outputs.
+If more than one LLM continuation/response is generated per prompt (e.g. `n` > 1 for OpenAI), then these outputs are put into additional rows.

-If no output is generated (an empty list, or an empty string, or malformed JSON), then None (for lists of dictionaries) or math.nan (for pandas dataframes) is returned for each key in `output_key_names`.
+If no output is generated (an empty list, or an empty string, or malformed JSON), then `None` (for lists of dictionaries) or `math.nan` (for pandas dataframes) is returned for each key in `output_key_names`.

 ## Prepare Fine-Tuning Data for OpenAI - pp.write_openai_fine_tuning_jsonl()